Educational & Workshops

 The story of the Whitechapel murders is one of the last great unsolved mysteries of the world.
 It is also one of the most fascinating and blood thirsty tales you will ever hear.
 It all happened in London in the year 1888.
 By taking the Jack the Ripper Tour the group will walk those very streets, and as the shadows get longer, perhaps feel some of the fear.
 The group will be taken were the victims were last seen alive, and where they tragically died.
 Tours are available in English but also foreign languages on request.

 West End Retail Design Walking Tour

 On this tour you will see some of London’s most exciting retail interior designs as well as hearing the stories behind them.
 Start in Piccadilly, walk through some of the boutique shops in Soho and end up in some of Mayfair’s hippest stores.
 The tour of beautiful and unusual handpicked retail spaces is the ultimate masterclass in shopping, store design and visual merchandising.
-The tour has included as great a variety of stores and restaurants as it can, showing a range of different aesthetics from both independent stores and chain stores, ranging from deeply cool designs to classic styles to kid friendly stores.
+The tour includes as great a variety of stores and restaurants as it can.
+It shows a range of different aesthetics from both independent stores and chain stores, ranging from deeply cool designs to classic styles to kid friendly stores.